Zdzisław Marchwicki: Doubts of guilt

 There is much confusion about the Zagłębie Vampire's true identity.
 The 2001–2002 series Paragraf 148 – Kara śmierci had an episode on the case, directed by Maciej Żurawski, which presented Marchwicki as innocent.
 The episode presents testimony from contemporary militia officers and lawyers, and claims that the whole case was a show trial.
-In similar vein, director Maciej Pieprzyca produced the 1998 documentary Jestem mordercą..., in which he proclaimed that Marchwicki was innocent.
+In a similar vein, director Maciej Pieprzyca produced the 1998 documentary Jestem mordercą..., in which he proclaimed that Marchwicki was innocent.

-In the nineties, information appeared which undermined the fairness of the court.
+In the nineties, information appeared that undermined the fairness of the court.
 Attention was drawn to the fact that Zdzisław Marchwicki had never pleaded guilty, and that he was identified only by people who thought he corresponded to the perpetrator's suspected profile.
 The authorities were eager to convict somebody, and since Piotr Olszowy, the only alternative suspect, had committed suicide by self-immolation, it would bring shame on the justice system to not bring the purported killer to trial.
 The case remains controversial to this day.